AsBuiltReport/AsBuiltReport.Rubrik.CDM/CONTRIBUTING.md

 - The code contained within will meet the best practices set by the team wherever possible.

 ### Submitting pull requests
-1. Fork this repository (AsBuiltReport.VMware.vSphere), or if you are developing a report, fork the specific report repository.
-The example below uses the main AsBuiltReport.VMware.vSphere repository in the command examples.
+1. Fork this repository (AsBuiltReport.Rubrik.CDM), or if you are developing a report, fork the specific report repository.
+The example below uses the main AsBuiltReport.Rubrik.CDM repository in the command examples.
-2. Add `https://github.com/AsBuiltReport/AsBuiltReport.VMware.vSphere.git` as a remote named `upstream`.
+2. Add `https://github.com/AsBuiltReport/AsBuiltReport.Rubrik.CDM.git` as a remote named `upstream`.
-    - `git remote add upstream https://github.com/AsBuiltReport/AsBuiltReport.VMware.vSphere.git`
+    - `git remote add upstream https://github.com/AsBuiltReport/AsBuiltReport.Rubrik.CDM.git`
 3. Create your feature branch from `dev`.
 4. Work on your feature.
     - Update `CHANGELOG.md` in the repository you have worked in with add / remove / change information